Nintendo Switch 2 Review: The Good, the Bad, and What’s Coming

 Pros

-Backward compatibility with upgrade options
+Backward compatibility with previous games

 Cons